jsr107/jsr107spec/README.md

  Provider Interface") for use by implementers.

-Release
+Releases
 --------

-The stable releases of this software are tagged with version numbers, starting with 0.1.
+The stable releases of this software are tagged with version numbers, starting with 0.2.
 Eventually, when the specification is further along releases will match the specification number.

-We expect out first stable release early August 2011.
+The following stable releases have been made:

+* 16 August 2011: 0.2

 Snapshot Releases
 -----------------